TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-09-try-new-coding-standard-psr12-on-your-code.md

 ---
 id: 90
-title: "Try PSR-12 on Your Code"
+title: "Try PSR-12 on Your Code Today"
 perex: |
-    ...
+    The standard is still behind the door, but feedback, before it gets accepted, is very important.
+After accepting it will be written down and it will be difficult to change anything.
+    <br><br>
+    Try PSR-12 today and see, how it works for your code.
-tweet: "New Post on My Blog: Try PSR-12 on Your Code"
+tweet: "New Post on My Blog: Try PSR-12 on Your Code Today"
-tweet_image: "..."
+tweet_image: "/assets/images/posts/2018/psr-12/preview.png"
 ---

 ## tl;dr;